ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/how-to/get-entity-counters.python.markdown

 {NOTE: }

-* When a document is loaded to the session,
-  the loaded entity will contain various metadata information such as ID, current change-vector, and more.
+* When a document is loaded to the session, the loaded entity will include various metadata details such as ID, current change-vector, etc.

-* If the document has __Counters__, the document metadata will also contain its counter names.
+* If the document has **Counters**, the document metadata will also contain its counter names.
-  The counter names are available for each entity using the `GetCountersFor()` method from the `Advanced` session operations.
+  The counter names are available for each entity using the `get_counters_for()` method from the `advanced` session operations.

 * In this page:
     * [Get entity counters](../../../client-api/session/how-to/get-entity-counters#get-entity-counters)